IyaadDev/School-Tool-8-1/README.md

 # Minor Releases
 Minor releases are releases that are like [Main version].[Sub version].[Minor Version]

+## Version 2.0.1
+A quick improvement of user experience

+### Issues
+- GEMS Phoenix Classroom had an incorrect target
+- GitHub redirect had an incorrect target

+### What's fixed
+- GEMS Phoenix Classroom target set to blank on navbar across all pages
+- SCT GitHub redirect target set to blank on navbar across all pages

 ## Version 1.3.1 Patch
 Version 1.3.0 had issues: